English numerals: Whether or not digits or words are used

 Numbers at the beginning of a sentence should also be written out, or the sentence rephrased.

 The above rules are not always followed.
 In literature, larger numbers might be spelled out.
 On the other hand, digits might be more commonly used in technical or financial articles, where many figures are discussed.
 In particular, the two different forms should not be used for figures that serve the same purpose; for example, it is inelegant to write, "Between day twelve and day 15 of the study, the population doubled."

 Empty numbers

-Colloquial English's small vocabulary of empty numbers can be employed when there is uncertainty as to the precise number to use, but it is desirable to define a general range: specifically, the terms "umpteen", "umpty", and "zillion".
+Colloquial English's small vocabulary of empty or indefinite numbers can be employed when there is uncertainty as to the precise number to use, but it is desirable to define a general range: specifically, the terms "umpteen", "umpty", and "zillion".
 These are derived etymologically from the range affixes: